lisp/de.setf.resource/README.md

 - URI-based object identity.
 - slot-based caching with automatic internalization/externalization based on the relation between declare property type and datatype.

 Repositories
 ------------

-Each concrete class binds a mediator between it and a concrete RDF repository.
-Two mediators are defined
-- wilbur-mediator
+The abstract class resource-mediator embodies the interface to an RDF store.
+Each os its concrete specializations implements the requisite access operations based on its respective RDF repository.
+Mediators are implemented as

+- wilbur-mediator, for wilbur 2.0
+- cassandra-mediator, for cassandra 0.6.4
-- allegrostore-mediator
+- allegrostore-mediator, for allegrograph

-Each provides a weak cache to unify instances in terms of the repository's representation resource identifiers, a find-instance operator which accepts URI and locates or creates and interns an instance, a select-statements operator to constrain projection - in particular to those statements which relate to a node, and a delete-statements operator to delete or limit validity of statements as a consequence of property modification.
+Each provides a cache to unify instances in terms of the repository's representation resource identifiers, a find-instance operator which accepts URI and locates or creates and interns an instance, a select-statements operator to constrain projection - in particular to those statements which relate to a node, and a delete-statements operator to delete or limit validity of statements as a consequence of property modification.

 Transactions
 ------------